elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 and to the consideration we ought to give to our real and important work, -- the work for which we have our existence as a Club.

-After some discussion, in which Mrs. Colvin, Miss Duer, Mrs. [Caroline Canfield] Bullock and others took part, -- Mrs. [Robert] Atkinson asked the President herself: “if she really desired to postpone action on the subjects under discussion till the end of the year?”
+After some discussion, in which Mrs. Colvin, Miss Duer, Mrs. [Caroline Canfield] Bullock and others took part, -- Mrs. [Laura] Atkinson asked the President herself: “if she really desired to postpone action on the subjects under discussion till the end of the year?”

 On receiving an affirmative reply, Mrs. Atkinson said the -- “the wish of so acceptable a President ought certainly to have weight with us.[“]